Animal Welfare Marketing Internship in Ecuador

 Requirements

-- Background in marketing, communications, design, or journalism
+• Background or interest in marketing, communications, design, journalism or a related field

 WHERE YOU’LL STAY